Standardizes the introduction of several new algorithms for signing data.

 Algorithm specification

-Further algorithms MUST be specified via an additional EIP.
+Further algorithms MUST be specified via a distinct EIP.

 Each type of algorithm MUST specify the following fields:

-The GAS_PENALTY field MUST only account for verification costs, not storage nor signing.
+The GAS_PENALTY field MUST be assumed to be the worst-case scenario and MUST only account for verification costs, not storage nor signing GAS_PENALTY.

 An example of this specification can be found here.